 Having learnt what arranging a DIY funeral entails, you may now be reconsidering arranging all elements of the funeral yourself.
 In their lifetime, most people will only arrange one funeral so it is understandable why doing so without a Funeral Director can be a difficult process for some.
 At Simplicity, we can help.

-Unlike a typical ‘DIY funeral’ where you would take care of all of the arrangements yourself, we will take care of all of the essential and practical elements of the cremation, leaving you to focus on arranging a service or memorial if you wish.
+Unlike a typical ‘DIY funeral’ where you would take of all of the arrangements yourself, we will take care of all of the essential and practical elements of the cremation, leaving you to focus on arranging a service or memorial if you wish.

 A Simplicity Cremation is an alternative to a DIY funeral which still gives you the flexibility to organise a fitting goodbye for your loved one, whether that be at the crematorium on the day of the cremation or at a separate event later on.

 All of the funeral arrangements can be made over the phone with the help of our experienced funeral arrangers, who are available 24 hours a day, 7 days a week.
-There will be no need for you to visit a funeral home or for several, lengthy meetings with a Funeral Director.
+There will be no need for you to visit a funeral home or for several, length meetings with a Funeral Director.

 Our funerals cover all of the essential elements of a cremation including:

 - Cremation fees